-"From the first of your kneading dough you shall give a portion to Hashem, for your generations..."
+"The first portion of your dough you shall set aside a loaf as a gift, like the threshing-floor portion, so shall you set it aside."
 (15:20)

 The Torah grants the privileges and responsibilities of the priests only to the descendants of Aharon.
 To be sure, all Jews are of equal inherent value and equally deserve our love and respect.
 However, when dealing with the question of who can be a religious practitioner or authority - whether a priest or a rabbi - we must realize that G-d has determined who can and who cannot assume these titles.